Marker Logo

 “Shadow of Death” Marker image.
 Click for full size.

-Photographed By Howard C. Ohlhous, October 9, 2009
+Photographed by Howard C. Ohlhous, October 9, 2009

 1. “Shadow of Death” Marker

-Inscription.
 The name applied to this locality by Conrad Weiser and other travellers on the Frankstown Path in the mid-18th century.
 Its local significance is now unknown.

 Erected 1947 by Pennsylvania Historical and Museum Commission.

 Topics and series.
 This historical marker is listed in this topic list: Roads & Vehicles.
-In addition, it is included in the Pennsylvania Historical and Museum Commission series list.
+In addition, it is included in the Pennsylvania Historical and Museum Commission (PHMC) series list.

 Location.
 40° 11.308′ N, 77° 52.531′ W. Marker is near Shade Gap, Pennsylvania, in Huntingdon County.
 It is in Dublin Township.
-Marker is on Croghan Pike (Route 522) near Covered Bridge Road, on the right when traveling east.
+It is on Croghan Pike (Route 522) near Covered Bridge Road, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 20942 Covered Bridge Rd, Shade Gap PA 17255, United States of America.
 Touch for directions.

 Paid Advertisement